gwensab/The-Goon/README.md

 * To install SQLite3, type 'sudo apt install sqlite3' into the terminal
 * Type 'sqlite3 test.db' into the terminal to either create or open a database named "test"
-* Once in this database, create a table using the following code, 'CREATE TABLE weather(*figure out what I did for table*);'
+* Once in this database, create a table using the following code, 'CREATE TABLE weather(row_num INTEGER PRIMARY KEY, temperature TEXT, humidity TEXT, time TEXT);'

 I found the instructions at [pimylifeup.com](https://pimylifeup.com/raspberry-pi-sqlite/) to be helpful